Thomas Jefferson once wrote, “No occupation is so delightful to me as the culture of the earth, and no culture comparable to that of the garden.”

 - Plant your herbs!
 Tall ones in the middle & shorter ones along the edges.

-A pyramid is a fun design which allows you to create several different planting sections.
+The pyramid planter is a fun design that allows you to create several different planting sections.
 It is visually beautiful while also quite functional, as the design allows you to reach all sections without needing to step into the garden bed itself.

 This is a truly unique herb garden design that will surely stand out from the crowd.
 It’s quite big at about 3 feet wide & 2 tall, so you can grow your entire herb garden in this planter.

 Another popular design for the raised herb garden is the zigzag.
 It’s especially useful in small yards, where there just isn’t room for a checkerboard.
 With the zigzag pattern, you still have accessibility and can easily reach the centers of the planters, but the design lends visual interest.

 Most raised beds feature some type of drainage in the retaining wall.
 A weed barrier is often laid on the ground, with the raised planter built on top.
 Drainage for these large areas can be a problem, so it requires some thought.

 The drainage hole can be as simple as a gap left between two abutting landscaping logs or can be a perforated drain that channels away excess water.